tuosuniversity/Vellum/Output/EN/Aware But Stuck/09_Conscious_Reset.md

 ### Article 1

-**SEO-Optimized Title:** Rewire Your Brain: How Neuroplasticity Powers Quantum Mindfulness for Mental Reset
+ Rewire Your Brain: How Neuroplasticity Powers Quantum Mindfulness for Mental Reset

 **Article Body:**